ARM-software/psa-api/doc/storage/appendix/sra.rst

       The Storage Service must also ensure that if the file with the exact fully qualified identity does not exist, the implementation returns an error.

    .. security-goal:: :SG:`CONFIDENTIALITY`

+      :mitigation:`UseSecurePartitions` **Transfer** to the user.
+For all Deployment Models, to ensure that an attacker in the :term:`NSPE` cannot access the data sent by the caller to the Storage Service, or the replies the Storage Service returns to the caller, put all code that needs to use the Storage Service into one or more :term:`Secure Partition`, with one partition per service.

    .. adversarial-model:: `AM.1`

    .. unmitigated::